Wings30306/the-writers-club/README.md

         "SECRET_KEY": "YourSecretKeyHere"
     },
     ```
-1. Run the project in your terminal using the command `python app.py`
+1. Run the project in your terminal using the command `python app.py` (like pip, for Unix-based systems you may need to use `python3`).

 ## Credits